UoW-CPC/rabbda-university-portal/README.md

 Oozie is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

-You can use Oozie to create workflows.
-Those workflows are DAGs that automate your application, e.g. a workflow that imports data to HDFS with Sqoop and then executes Hive queries to import and analyze those data with Hive.
+Related to this application, you can use Oozie to create workflows.
+Those workflows are DAGs that automate your tasks, e.g. a workflow that imports data to HDFS with Sqoop and then executes Hive queries to import and analyze those data with Hive.

 [Here](https://oozie.apache.org/docs/5.2.0/#Quick_Start) you can find a quick start guide and see what type of action you can perform with Sqoop.